soheill2001/License_Reader_using_YOLOv7/README.md

 To predict the license plate in an input image, use the following command:

 ```
-python main.py --yolo_weight_path <path to YOLOv5 weight file> --ocr_weight_path <path to OCR weight file> --image_path <path to input image>
+python persian_plates.py --yolo_weight_path <path to YOLOv7 weight file> --ocr_weight_path <path to OCR weight file> --image_path <path to input image>
 ```
-Where <path to YOLOv5 weight file> is the path to the YOLOv5 weight file, <path to OCR weight file> is the path to the OCR weight file, and <path to input image> is the path to the input image.
+Where <path to YOLOv7 weight file> is the path to the YOLOv7 weight file, <path to OCR weight file> is the path to the OCR weight file, and <path to input image> is the path to the input image.

+Pre-trained weights are in `weight` folder.

 ## Challenges
 During the training of the YOLOv7 model, one of the challenges was finding a dataset for license plates that is similar to Persian plates.
 To overcome this challenge, foreign plates that are similar to Persian plates were used, and a dataset of Persian plates was found.